Skip to main content

 • Students enrolled full-time in the first academic year;

-• Students enrolled full-time in years subsequent to the first for a number of academic years less than or equal to the normal duration of the course of study, increased by one and who, in the case of enrolment in the second academic year, have achieved, by the date of 10 August of the first year, at least 10 university credits (CFU); in the case of enrolment in academic years subsequent to the second, have obtained, in the twelve months preceding the date of 10 August prior to the relevant enrolment, at least 25 credits.
+• Students enrolled full-time in years subsequent to the first for a number of academic years less than or equal to the normal duration of the course, increased by one and who, in the case of enrolment in the second academic year, have obtained, by 10 August of the first year, at least 10 university credits (CFU); in the case of enrolment for academic years subsequent to the second, have obtained, in the twelve months preceding the date of 10 August prior to the relevant enrolment, at least 25 credits.

-• Group 2: students who have been enrolled full-time at the University for a number of academic years exceeding the normal duration of the course, increased by one, and who have obtained, in the twelve months preceding the date of 10 August prior to the relative enrolment, at least 25 credits.
+• Group 2: students enrolled full-time at the University for a number of academic years exceeding the normal duration of the course, increased by one, and who have obtained, in the twelve months preceding the date of 10 August prior to the relative enrolment, at least 25 credits.

 • Group 3: students enrolled full-time in years subsequent to the first and who:

-• in the case of enrolment in the second academic year have not achieved, by the date of 10 August of the first year, at least 10 university credits;
+• in the case of enrolment in the second academic year, have not achieved at least 10 university credits by 10 August of the first year;

-• in the case of enrolment in academic years subsequent to the second have not achieved, in the twelve months prior to the date of 10 August preceding the relative enrolment, at least 25 credits
+• in the case of enrolment for academic years subsequent to the second year have not obtained, in the twelve months preceding the date of 10 August of the first year, at least 25 university credits

-1. Study plan up to 15 credits: the university contribution is equal to 25% of the ordinary amount
+1. study plan up to 15 credits: the university contribution is 25% of the ordinary amount

-2. study plan up to 30 credits: the university contribution is equal to 50% of the ordinary amount
+2. study plan up to 30 credits: the university contribution is 50% of the ordinary amount

-For further details see the dedicated page Part-time enrolment and/or contact the Student Helpdesk of reference.
+For further details please consult the dedicated page Part-time enrolment and/or contact the Student Helpdesk of reference.

 Communication Revenue Agency